Simulating $\mathbb{Z}_2$ lattice gauge theory on a quantum computer: Theory

-where $m_0$ and $\eta$ are the bare fermion mass and the gauge coupling respectively, $\psi_n$ is a fermion field on lattice site $n$, $\bar{\psi}_n$ is the corresponding antifermion field, and the Pauli matrices $\sigma_{n,n+1}^x$ and $\sigma_{n,n+1}^z$ act on the two-component state of the $\mathbb{Z}_2$ gauge-field.
-The three terms represent the gauge kinetic term, the fermion hopping term, and the fermion mass term respectively.
-Here and below, we use units where the spatial lattice spacing is set to unity.
-When associating the 1-component staggered fields $\psi_n$ with the continuum 2-component spinors $\psi(x)$, we denote the components on even sites by $p_n$ (for positron) and the components on odd sites by $e_n$ (for electron).
-The field content of an $N_s$-site lattice with OBCs is $N_s/2$ electron sites, $N_s/2$ positron sites, and $N_s-1$ gauge-field links.
+where $m_0$ and $\eta$ are the bare fermion mass and the gauge coupling respectively, $\psi_n$ is a fermion field on lattice site $n$, $\bar{\psi}_n$ is the corresponding antifermion field, and the Pauli matrices $\sigma_{n,n+1}^x$ and $\sigma_{n,n+1}^z$ act on the two-component state of the $\mathbb{Z}_2$ gauge-field, and $a_s$ is the spatial lattice spacing.
+The three terms in $H$ represent the gauge kinetic term, the fermion hopping term, and the fermion mass term, respectively.
+For the remainder of the paper, we will set $a_s = 1$ such that all dimensionful quantities are in lattice-spacing units.

+In the Kogut-Susskind fermion formulation, a single 2-component spinor $\psi(x)$ is described by two 1-component staggered fields $\psi_n$ on neighboring sites.
+Here we denote the components on even sites by $p_n$ (for positron) and the components on odd sites by $e_n$ (for electron).
+The field content of an $N_s$-site lattice with OBCs is $N_s/2$ electron sites, $N_s/2$ positron sites, and $N_s-1$ gauge-field links where $N_s$ must be even.
 A depiction for the case of $N_s=4$ is provided in Fig.~\ref{fig:schlat}.
-After a Jordan-Wigner transformation~\cite{JordanPWignerE} to convert the fermionic degrees of freedom to bosonic ones, $H$ becomes